Meeks91/RxRecyclerViewArrayListAdapter/README.md

   ```
 The LayoutConfig above acts like a LayoutManager.
 It takes 3 parameters:

-    - An Orientation object which sets orientation of the rows.
-It can either be Orienation.vertical
+    - An Orientation enum which sets the orientation of the rows.
+It can either be set to Orienation.vertical
       or Orientation.horizontal.
-    - The RowType which can be: RowType.single (like a LinearLayoutManager),
+    - The RowType enum which can be: RowType.single (like a LinearLayoutManager),
       RowType.grid (like a GridLayoutManager), or RowType.staggered (like a StaggeredGridLayoutManager).
     - The spanCount for the rows.
 Note: This will only be used for the RowType.grid or RowType.staggered
       RowTypes.